 On the wrong side of two of the HSTs, draw diagonal lines as you did above.

-Place two HSTs blocks ride sides together with white facing the main color as shown below.
+Place two HSTs blocks right sides together with white facing the main color as shown below.

 Sew along the seam lines as before.